Navigation

 • Keep to a regular mealtime routine to ensure you don’t get too hungry between meals or overdo your portion sizes.

 • Avoid multitasking when food is around.
-Switch off distractions such as the TV and your phone and take a moment to pause and enjoy the textures and flavors.
+Switch off distractions such as the TV and your phone and take a moment to pause and enjoy the textures and flavours.
 You’ll not only be more aware of what you’re eating but also whether you feel full after eating.

 • Make mealtimes an event and something to look forward to.
 Take the time to try out a new recipe or even a new cuisine.
 You could try cooking food from different countries once a week to mix things up.